CIS Information Sessions will resume at the start of Winter Term, for students interested in starting the CIS program in the Spring.

 Computer Information Systems are a necessary and vital component of our modern life.
 Our program prepares students for careers in computer networking and information software by providing training in the programming languages, tools and technologies used in today’s IT industry.
-Our classes are taken by students who are new to Information Technology (IT) as well as by IT professionals, who are interested in updating or expanding their skill set.
+Our classes are taken by students who are new to Information Technology as well as by IT professionals, who are interested in updating or expanding their skill set.

 Some typical entry-level jobs in this field include Computer Support Specialist, Help Desk, Network Administrator Assistant, and Database Administrator Assistant.
 Please visit Careers to learn more about this exciting industry.

-Some of the topics covered in our CIS program include:
+Topics covered in the CIS program include:

 - Programming and Application Development